Parent and Child Fostering

 It is also important that the parents are able to grow their parenting skills and be able to care for their children properly.
 Throughout parent and child placements, the parent or parents will undergo a parenting skills assessment to make sure that they are able to effectively and safely care for their child.
 As well as your role as fosterer to the young child, you’ll also act as a guide to the parents and provide a kind of “hands-on” parenting training.

-This type of fostering placement isn’t limited to people who need support looking after their newborn child, however.
+However, parent and child fostering isn’t limited to people who need support looking after their newborn child.
 A parent with an older child may need support due to ill-health or disability or a newly single father may be finding it difficult to adapt to their new role.
 There are many situations in which a parent and child placement may be the best solution.

 Despite the growing demand for this kind of care, local authorities are regularly struggling to find foster carers available to provide this kind of care.
-That’s why we’re always on the lookout for people who want to become registered foster carers with Excel Fostering and have the ability, and the space in their home, to provide this kind of care.
+That’s why we’re always on the lookout for people who want to become registered foster carers with Excel Fostering and have the ability, and the space in their home, to provide parent and child placements.

-This is only one of the placements types that are offered by Excel Fostering.
-We offer a range of foster services including long and short-term placements, respite break care, sibling group care and more.
+This is only one of the types of foster placements that are offered by Excel Fostering.
+We offer a range of foster services including long-term placements, respite care, short-term placements, sibling group care and more.
 If you’re interested in joining the Excel Fostering team and making a real difference to children and young people in your local area, get in touch with us today.
 You can contact us by phone on 01253 712734 or by using our online contact form.
 We hope to hear from you soon.